Anmo/babel-plugin-import-directory/README.md

 # babel-plugin-import-directory
-Are you seek and tired to write a `index.js` file, just to import/export all the other files in a directory?
+Are you sick and tired of writing an `index.js` file, just to import/export all the other files in a directory?

 Don't seek more :)